instacart/redux-rails/README.md

 ```
 ### Model
-Models are always an object with meta data and an attributes object:
+Models are always an object with metadata and an attributes object:
 ```js
 {
   loading: false,